 It’s not a huge National Trust property, but when we visited in September it was quiet and the volunteers were friendly and gave us lots of information about the house.

-You can visit for free if you’re a National Trust member, or it costs £11.00 for adult entry.
+You can visit for free if you’re a National Trust member – read my full review of membership by clicking here!